Nonparametric estimation of the jump rate in mean field interacting systems of neurons: The model, assumptions and main results

 \subsection{Observation scheme, definition of the estimator and main result.}

-We suppose that we observe the system \eqref{eq:finitesystem} continuously in time, during some fixed time interval $ [0, T ]. $ We wish to estimate the unknown spiking rate function $ f$ in some position $ x^* \in \R,$ while we suppose that the drift function $b$ is known.
+We suppose that we observe the system \eqref{eq:finitesystem} continuously in time, during some fixed time interval $ [0, T ]. $ \bdc{In particular, we suppose that we observe the initial value $x_0$ of the potentials.} \ec We wish to estimate the unknown spiking rate function $ f$ in some position $ x^* \in \R.$ \bdc{Our estimation procedure works without knowing the underlying drift function $b.$}\ec

 Our estimator is based on the observed jumps of the system.
 More precisely, we will use the times of the jumps (spikes) and the heights of the potential of the spiking neuron.
-Therefore we introduce for each $n \geq 1 $ the index $I_n \in \{ 1, \ldots, N \}$ of the spiking neuron at time $T_n.$ On the event $ \{ I_n = i \} ,$ it is the $i$-th neuron that spikes at time $T_n, $ and all other neuron's $j$ have their potential value increased by $ u/ N, $ where $u$ is the random synaptic weight chosen at time $T_n.$ The precise definition of $I_n$ is as follows.
+Therefore we introduce for each $n \geq 1 $ the index $I_n \in \{ 1, \ldots, N \}$ of the spiking neuron at time $T_n.$ On the event $ \{ I_n = i \} ,$ it is the $i$-th neuron that spikes at time $T_n, $ and all other neuron's $j$ have their potential value increased by $ u/ N, $ where $u$ is the \bdc realisation of the \ec random synaptic weight chosen at time $T_n.$ The precise definition of $I_n$ is as follows.

 Let us explain the above formula.
 Indeed, according to equation \eqref{eq:finitesystem}, if it is neuron $i$ that emits the spike at time $T_n,$ then we have that $ \Delta X^{N, i }_{T_n} = 0 $ while for all other neurons $j \neq i, $ $ \Delta X^{N, j }_{T_n} = U_n/ N, $ with $ U_n \sim \nu, U_n \neq 0.$